WasiqB/coteafs-selenium/README.md

 ### :page_facing_up: Page objects

 To know how to write tests, it's best to see the example as it is self explanatory.
-We'll look only Login page for this and other samples.
+Lets have a look at the Login page of Guru99 demo site.

-> Just one thing to remember, you need to extend `BrowserPage` class for every page.
-You can add a flavour of inheritance also if you want to.
+> Remember, `BrowserPage` class needs to be extended for every page and also a flavour of inheritance can be added as per requirement.

 #### Sample Page object